HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * For the health care surveys, the HDEA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.

-* Upon deactivation of a Knowledge Artifact, The HDEA **SHALL** delete the Subscriptions previously created by the HDEA for the Knowledge Artifact. (for e.g delete the Subscription created for encounter-close trigger event)
+* Upon deactivation of a Knowledge Artifact, The HDEA **SHALL** delete the Subscriptions previously created by the HDEA for the Knowledge Artifact (e.g., delete the Subscription created for encounter-close trigger event).

 * The HDEA **SHALL** implement FhirPath expression processing to process the Health Care Surveys Knowledge Artifact actions.